felixsuwarno/Fintech-AscentPAY-Digital_Wallet_Product_Analytics/README.md

 - After the initial ramp-up, stickiness remains relatively flat throughout most of the year.
 - The stable but modest stickiness level suggests habit formation without increasing usage intensity.
 - Engagement does not compound over time, indicating limited natural growth from returning users alone.

+#### **Business Implications**
+- Stable but flat stickiness indicates habit formation without increasing usage depth.
+- Engagement does not compound organically, limiting revenue growth from the existing base.
+- Long-term growth cannot rely on engagement alone and requires either retention or acquisition improvements.
+- Product investments should focus on increasing transaction frequency, not just maintaining baseline activity.

 <br><br>